mydrive/mydrive.github.io/posts/cassandra_models_benchmarking.md

     b) By having 100 columns, one for each bin

-The resulting models will meet all the good practices and avoid all the anti-patterns regardless of the final decission so, how do you decide which way to go?
+The resulting models will meet all the good practices and avoid all the anti-patterns regardless of the final decision so, how do you decide which way to go?

 ### 3. Benchmark your alternatives